mbaeumer/fxlink/README.md

 # Project description
 FXLink is a little tool for handling URLs.
 Users can categorize and tag URLs based on topics of interest and enrich the data with further descriptions. </br>
-Apart from that, FXLink provides import of data as text files, a search filter and backup of data in XML.
+Apart from that, FXLink provides import of data as text files, a search filter and backup of data.

 ![](/docs/fxlink8.png)

 # Running FXLink
+Depending on which version is used, FXLink can be started up in different ways:
+From version 0.8.1, FXLink is built on Java 11.
+There are two ways to start up:
+Either you clone the repository and then run `mvn javafx:run` from the project root directory.
+This requires that you have maven installed.
+Alternatively, you can do the following:

+* Download the latest tar.gz file
+* Unpack the file
+* Download and unpack javafx-sdk [here](https://gluonhq.com/products/javafx/)
+* Run the following command: `java --module-path <path-to-javafx-sdk>  --add-modules javafx.controls,java.sql,java.desktop -jar fxlink11-0.8.1-jar-with-dependencies.jar`

+Version 0.8.0 and earlier can be started as a usual jar file:
 ```bash
 java -jar fxlink8-<version>-jar-with-dependencies.jar
 ```

 # Development details

-* Java 8, JavaFX
+* Java 11, JavaFX
 * Maven
 * HSQLDB

 # Version/release history

+## 0.8.1 - 2020-09-20
+* migrated to Java 11

 ## 0.8.0 - 2020-02-13
 * Updated import history stage